Things to do in Muscat are so different from the rest of the country, it would be a shame to miss the city out during your Oman travel.

 - Muttrah market / bazar – Visiting the bazar is not just one of the things to do in Muscat, but in all Arab countries.
 Locals named this market Al Dhalam, meaning darkness.
 The name comes from the fact, that the narrow market streets never get any sunshine and that is why the market looks pretty dark without lights turned on.
 This market is the oldest market in the Arab world and offers everything people in Muscat and whole Oman needs for their daily life.
 Great place to buy some souvenirs and try your bargain skills – one of the must things to do in Muscat for sure.

 - Fish market –Muttrah has one of the biggest fish market in Muscat.
 Fresh fish are caught and sold daily and there is much to choose from!
 Just walk through the market and see, how rich the Omani seawater is.
 You will be immediately sorry, you cannot buy something and prepare it at home, as the prices are nothing compared to ours in Europe.
 Exploring markets was one of our best things to do in Muscat.

-To really feel the energy and atmosphere of the Muscat city, I would recommend you to stay here at least two to three days.
+To really feel the energy and atmosphere of the Muscat city, I would recommend you to stay here at least two days.
 Muscat is truly very different from the rest of the country, so do not miss it on your Oman travel!
 After all, there are many things to do in Muscat for all tastes!